 2. Don’t Fake Smile

-Women have been taught from a young age to “smile and nod” while in conversation in order to be likable.
+Women have been taught from a young age to “smile and nod” while in conversation in order to be likeable.
 The problem is fake smiling is not only a sign of weakness, but it’s also disingenuous.

 Instead of plastering a smile on your face, save your pearly whites for when you first meet someone and when you actually find something agreeable.
 This will make people appreciate your gorgeous grin.